10: No Such Thing As A Soggy Monk

 Now, as time passed, it fell to just 50% of stomach ulcers which it cured.

-And this seems to have occurred after the introduction of ranitidine, which is a competing and supposedly a better, more effective drug.
+And this seems to have occurred after the introduction of ranitidine, which is a competing and it was supposedly a better, more effective drug.

 So people think that the placebo effect of the initial drug stopped working because doctors knew there was another supposedly better drug, and that's why the success rate fell.